-Due to the Russian-Ukraine conflict, the corn and natural gas supplies worldwide have been adversely affected, and have had a negative impact on prices for both commodities and corn availability in the United States.
+Due to the Russian-Ukraine conflict, corn and natural gas supplies worldwide have been adversely affected, which has increased the prices for both commodities and has impacted corn availability in the United States.

-The recently enacted Inflation Reduction Act of 2022 has numerous potential impacts on our business which we are still evaluating.
-The economics for carbon sequestration will benefit from raising the carbon capture tax credit from \$50 per metric ton to \$85 per metric ton.
-The credit will be "direct pay", meaning it would be a refundable credit, for the first five years, starting with the year the facility is placed in service, but not beyond December 31, 2032.
-In addition, the law would provide other potential impacts to our business or industry, such as (a) creating a new Clean Fuel Production Credit that would be dependent on the level of greenhouse gas emissions reduction for each gallon; (b) extending the biodiesel tax credit, which could impact our renewable corn oil values, as this co-product serves as a low-carbon feedstock for renewable diesel and biomass based diesel production; (c) creating a new tax credit for sustainable aviation fuel; (d) funding biofuel refueling infrastructure which could impact the availability of higher level ethanol blended fuel; and (e) providing for the production and purchase credits for electric vehicles, which could impact the amount of internal combustion engines on the road over time, and ultimately reduce the demand for gasoline, diesel fuels and ethanol.
+The recently enacted Inflation Reduction Act of 2022 could impact our business by creating a new Clean Fuel Production Credit, section 45Z of the Internal Revenue Code ("45Z"), that would be dependent on the level of greenhouse gas emissions reduction for each gallon of ethanol produced and sold, available for years 2025 to 2027.
+The Act also raises the carbon capture tax credit from \$50 per metric ton to \$85 per metric ton, under section 45Q of the Internal Revenue Code ("45Q").
+Taxpayers may elect to be treated as making a payment against tax for 100% of the value of the 45Q credit ("direct pay") for the first five years, starting with the year a qualifying carbon sequestration facility is placed in service, but not beyond December 31, 2032.
+Companies may elect either the 45Q credit or the 45Z credit in periods in which both tax credits are available.
+Other potential impacts include (a) extending the biodiesel tax credit, which could impact our renewable corn oil values, as this co-product serves as a low-carbon feedstock for renewable diesel and biomass based diesel production; (b) creating a new tax credit for sustainable aviation fuel; (c) funding biofuel refueling infrastructure which could impact the availability of higher level ethanol blended fuel; and (d) providing for production and purchase credits for electric vehicles, which could impact the amount of internal combustion engines on the road over time, and ultimately reduce the demand for gasoline, diesel fuels and ethanol.